 Land Excursions and In-Between Dive Outfits

-For my land excursion outfit, I used the same items as my in-between dives outfit: a long-sleeve moisture-wicking running top by Mountain Warehouse and my Anatomie Sklyer pants.
+For my land excursion outfit, I used the same items as my in-between dives outfit: a long-sleeve moisture-wicking running top by Mountain Warehouse.
 I was very happy with my choices!

 These are the best travel pants for women!